zhihantan/dysonCoinGecko/README.md

 crypto_analyzer.generate_line_plot_total_volume(dataframes, timeframe)
 ```

-For additional details and usage examples, please refer to the Jupyter notebook provided in the repository.
+For additional details and usage examples, please refer to the Jupyter notebook titled CryptoDataAnalyzerUsage provided in the repository.